 Some destinations are better at this than others, but you’ll find that most host more than one event or festival within a year.
-Imagine if you’re based in a flourishing agricultural location, there could likely be food festivals in different seasons focusing on different produce.
+Imagine if you’re based in a flourishing agricultural location with food festivals likely to occur in different seasons focusing on different produce.
 A strawberry festival here, a cheese festival there, with some trendy slow food events scattered in between.
 Take Thailand as a perfect example: the entire country is already a prominent food destination.
-Well, Bangkok hosts the World Gourmet Festival Asia but you won’t lose out if you’re based in Phuket because there’s the Nine Emperor Gods Festival, a vegetarian food fest held in October.
+Bangkok hosts the World Gourmet Festival Asia but you won’t lose out if you’re based in Phuket because there’s the Nine Emperor Gods Festival, a vegetarian food fest held in October.
 It’s a bit gruesome for a food event, but it’ll definitely teach your visitors something about the locals, their beliefs and lifestyle.
-You could incorporate the Wonderfruit eco-friendly ast, music and crafts festival into your offering if you’re based in or near Pattaya to add some interest.
+You could incorporate the Wonderfruit eco-friendly art, music and crafts festival into your offering if you’re based in or near Pattaya to add some interest.

-Other events include the mesmerising spectacle that is Loy Krathong in November is the thing of South East Asian fantasies with a sea of lanterns floating in air and on water.
+Other events include the mesmerising spectacle of Loy Krathong in November, a fantastical South East Asian sea of lanterns floating in air and on water.
 In April, visitors can participate in Songkran festivities, get themselves doused in flour and water – that’s anywhere in Thailand, but Chiang Mai takes first prize for the way locals celebrate there.
 It’s what Thai people do at arguably the hottest time of the year, a really nice thing for your guests to feel part of.

 Festivals are a great way to teach the world (and even the locals) about the different sides to a destination.

-The image that many within the global community have had of South Africa is that of a wildlife paradise and a tumultuous political history – that’s both accurate but of course, like anywhere, there’s far more to the country than that.
+The image that many within the global community have had of South Africa is of a wildlife paradise with a tumultuous political history – an accurate description but there’s far more to the country than that.